Jacalz/rymdport/README.md

 It is built using the following Go modules:
 - [fyne](https://github.com/fyne-io/fyne) (version 1.4.0 or later)
 - [wormhole-william](https://github.com/psanford/wormhole-william) (version 1.0.4 or later)

-## Future work
-This list is part of a larger set of planned features.
-The list is in now way complete and doesn't mean that other features won't be incorporated.
-- Folder sharing (blocked until fyne has folder select support in file-picker)

 ## Requirements